beauZh/MVVM_Coordinator_Template/README.md

 * Diffabledatasource is used for CollectionView and Tableview.
 * Used Concurency features async/await.
 * Combine framework is used for communicate between ViewModel and ViewController/SwiftUI view
-* Third party library [Coordinator](https://github.com/radianttap/Coordinator) is used to navigate between views.
+* Third party library [Coordinator](https://github.com/radianttap/Coordinator) is used for navigation between views.

 ## Note:
 This following third party library is used in this template